Axia-Tech/AXIA-wiki/docs/learn/learn-auction.md

 For a [allychain](learn-allychains.md) to be added to AXIA it must inhabit one of the available allychain slots.
 A allychain slot is a scarce resource on AXIA and only a limited number will be available.
 As allychains ramp up, there may only be a few slots that are unlocked every few months.
-The goal is to eventually have 100 allychain slots available on {{ AXIA: AXIA :AXIA }}
+The goal is to eventually have 100 allychain slots available on {{ AXIA: AXIA :AXIA }} (these will be split between allychains and the
-{{ axialunar: AXIALunar :axialunar }} (these will be split between allychains and the [parathread pool](learn-parathreads.md)).
+[parathread pool](learn-parathreads.md)).
 If a allychain wants to have guaranteed block inclusion at every Relay Chain block, it must acquire a allychain slot.